 Previously published material is not accepted.
 Authors are held responsible for obtaining permission for partial reproduction of materials (text, tables, or figures) included in other publications, and for accurately quoting their origin.
 Authorization must be requested from both the author(s) and publishers of this material.

-Conflict of interest: A conflict of interest exists when professional judgment concerning a primary interest (such as the validity of research) may be influenced by a secondary interest (such as financial gain).
+Conflicts of interest: A conflict of interest exists when professional judgment concerning a primary interest (such as the validity of research) may be influenced by a secondary interest (such as financial gain).
+Financial relationships (such as employment, consultancies, stock ownership, honoraria, paid expert testimony) are the most easily identifiable conflicts of interest.
+However, conflicts can occur for other reasons, such as personal relationships, academic competition, and intellectual passion.
 SJAR expects authors to declare any commercial involvements that may represent a conflict of interest in connection with their articles.

 Authorship.
 Following the International Committee of Medical Journal Editors recommendations (http://www.icmje.org), authorship must be based on the following four criteria:

 i) Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

 ii) Drafting the work or revising it critically for important intellectual content; AND

 iii) Final approval of the version to be published; AND